Top glass elements (best Optical quality)

 Canon’s lenses come in two categories: non-L lenses and L-series lenses.
 The “L” in L-series; it stands for luxury.
-L-series lenses are Canon’s professional lenses; they’re designed to meet the needs of working photographers, This means they must not only be well exposed and composed, but also sharp, clear and show good color rendition.
+L-series lenses are Canon’s professional lenses; they’re designed to meet the needs of working photographers, This means they must not only be well exposed and composed, but also sharp, clear, and show good color rendition.
 In short, professional photographers want peak-performance lenses that are designed to last a lifetime and to be able to produce quality images every time, in all conditions.

 If the name of the lens has an L in it after the aperture value, it’s an L-series lens.
-You can also tell from the designation of the lens, L-series lenses have a red ring around its top.
+You can also tell from the designation of the lens, L-series lenses have a red ring around their top.

 There are a number of factors that differentiate L series lenses from non-L lenses even if they have the same focal length or aperture.
-These factors are:

 # Top glass elements (best Optical quality)

 L-series lenses generally have better optical quality than non-L lenses.
 This means there’s less distortion, chromatic aberration, vignetting, and lens flare.
 Photos will also be sharper right out of the camera.
 Canon uses one or more of the following five technologies in its L-series lenses to produce the sharpest, clearest pictures: fluorite elements, aspherical elements, UD optical glass elements, and Fluorine Coating.

 Fluorite is a naturally occurring crystal that has three special properties: it transmits the infrared and ultraviolet light well has a very low refractive index and low dispersion.

 What does this mean for your images?
 When light passes through a lens, it refracts.
 That is, it bends.
 It also breaks up into its constituent colors, just like light passing through a prism.
 The lower the refractive index of the lens material, the less it bends and the sharper it can be focused.
 Similarly, the lower the dispersion ratio, the less the light is broken up, which makes it easier to correct chromatic aberration.